-Following positive experiences in prisons in the Democratic Republic of the Congo (DRC) with the International Committee of the Red Cross (ICRC), Antenna provided prisons in Rwanda with 2 Maxi-WATA devices for the purpose of enabling the cleaning of floors and toilets.
-This project may be extended to other prisons in the region, depending on results.
+Following positive experiences in prisons in the Democratic Republic of the Congo (DRC) with the International Committee of the Red Cross (ICRC), Antenna provided prisons in Rwanda with 2 Maxi-WATA devices for cleaning floors and toilets.
+The project may be extended to other prisons in the region, depending on the results.

-- To provide the necessary supporting documents and training materials;
+- Provide the necessary supporting documents and training materials;

-- To assist in setting up the chlorine production units and to supervise the equipment being used.
+- Assist in setting up the chlorine production units and supervise the equipment being used.

 Antenna also has the role of monitoring the project and providing long-term technical support.
 Our WATA representative in the DRC, Sébastien Famba, has undergone training and is available to train others where needed.